adobe-type-tools/psautohint/README.md

 A standalone version of the [AFDKO](https://github.com/adobe-type-tools/afdko) autohinter.

+**NOTE**: As of 2022 the package is "pure" Python instead of a Python wrapper around C code.
+See these [notes](doc/NOTES.md) for more information about the Python port.

 Building and running
 --------------------

-This repository consists of an autohinter written in pure python and related documentation.
+This repository consists of an autohinter written in Python and related documentation.

 To install the module system-wide: